wcasper/math180fall2025/_research/introduction.md

 ## Get to know your team!

-You will be part of a team of 2-3 students in the class.
+You will be part of a team of up to 4 students in the class.
 Take some time to get to know them!
 * What are their interests, and do they have common interests?
 * What skill do they bring to the table?
 Maybe one student knows a bit of coding.
 Maybe another knows how to really nice drawings or digital graphics.
 Maybe someone is really good at presenting or creating online videos.